abhiss/CSEd-21-screening-test/design_doc.md

 ## Visual Design
 I chose to use design the webpage following the Material UI design language.
 Material UI looks minimal and clean, which follows the spirit of the project's requirements: a single simple table.

+## Unit Testing
+Unit testing is good practice and was encouraged for screening tests, but useful testing for webpages usually requires an external library, which is discouraged by the prompt.
+I think making a set of functions that tests the Javascript functions used in the webpage will be a good compromise.